AnimosWorkshop/Sor-Vault/World Information/Gods/3rd Verse/Temuþen Gods.md

 In 1271 2V, Lirika attempted her most dangerous and fatal gambit yet, attempting to kidnap the heir of the Puppeteer clan, [[#Alieca Roid]] from her mother, which set off a war whose consequences only truly ended with the demise of the Silver Dragonland in the year 21 3V.
 Currently, Lirika has not set up any known permanent residence, including in [[World Information/Realms/Temuþen Countries/Breniskal|Breniskal]], who implore her to have station in the country with the caveat of refusing to taking any political role.
 Lirika never responded to this offer, as it seems to her to only serve the appearance of the country to the others.

-As an idealist god, Lirika believes in the need to uncover the truth of the interweaving nature of reality, and deny any distortion of the truth for any cause.
+As an idealist goddess, Lirika believes in the need to uncover the truth of the interweaving nature of reality, and deny any distortion of the truth for any cause.
 For this reason, she assumes the title of Truthseeker.

 ### Þea of Maþak